-6. How is DOM ensuring stakeholder input?
+5. How does DOM ensure stakeholder input?

-Weekly calls were held throughout most of state fiscal year 2023 with representatives of the MS Ambulance Alliance (MAA), which is a group formed by interested ambulance providers.
-DOM has a web page that includes program information, including training materials issued in August, 2022 and updated throughout the year.
+DOM has a web page that includes program information, including training materials first issued in August, 2022 and updated throughout the years.
 DOM, through its contractor Myers and Stauffer LC, has established an e-mail account for questions and correspondence about the program.
 Please contact MSambulance@MSLC.com with your questions or requests for assistance.
 Please Cc the MS TREAT mailbox, TREAT@Medicaid.ms.gov on all correspondence.
+Weekly calls were held throughout most of state fiscal year 2023 with representatives of the MS Ambulance Alliance (MAA).
+This group formed by interested ambulance providers continues to contribute input and feedback on the program.

-7. How will DOM collect data needed to model, design and calculate the assessment?
+6. How will DOM collect data needed to model, design and calculate the assessment?

-DOM, through its contractor Myers and Stauffer LC, and in coordination with the MS Ambulance Alliance will collect a financial survey from all Mississippi-licensed ground ambulance providers in July, 2023.
-The assessment and payments model will be updated for SFY 2024.
+DOM, through its contractor Myers and Stauffer LC, and in coordination with the MS Ambulance Alliance will collect a financial survey from all Mississippi-licensed ground ambulance providers every two years.

-8. Does failure to complete a Financial Survey exempt a provider from the assessment or the payment program?
+7. Does failure to complete a Financial Survey exempt a provider from the assessment or the payment program?